davidwilemski/davidwilemski.com/content/blog/whats-next.md

 Slug: whats-next
 Status: published

-As I\'ve had this blog setup for a few months now and have just a few posts I\'m setting some new goals for me to stick with.
-I don\'t wish to commit too much time here as I have lots of exciting other things that are grabbing my attention - these you will hear about soon enough.
+As I've had this blog setup for a few months now and have just a few posts I'm setting some new goals for me to stick with.
+I don't wish to commit too much time here as I have lots of exciting other things that are grabbing my attention - these you will hear about soon enough.
 There are also lots of other things that need my attention which are not as exciting - such as keeping up with my classwork.

-\"So\", you might ask, \"what can I expect to see here?\"
+"So", you might ask, "what can I expect to see here?"

 Starting tomorrow, I plan on taking one photo per day and posting it here.
 This photo will be taken with a camera and will not be a